adalmia96/DL_Project/README.md

 ```
 ./scripts/run.sh [preprocess | train | test]
 ```
 Output is saved to the `output` folder.
+There is also an `image` option to generate a pictoral image of a given sentence.

 ## Further Setup for GCP
 Ensure you have [`gsutils`](https://cloud.google.com/storage/docs/gsutil_install) installed.
 Put your train and dev data in GCP Storage under namespace `/data`.
 Then run `./scripts/train-cloud.sh` after adjusting hyperparameters, or submit a hyperparameter job.
 You can view logs using the script or on the GCP platform.
 The final model is saved to the `/models` namespace.